Neal Stephenson & Co. turn failed Magic Leap AR project into an Audible drama

 GamesBeat: Is that sign, where you guys took the picture, a real place?
 Or is that a set?

 Stewart: That is really Enchanted Rock, Texas.
 We really did go there to do research.
-There’s a conceit behind the world, which is that basically every couple of hundred years, a meteorite or comet shower passes, dropping–I believe the technical term Neal uses is “magic space dust.”
+There’s a conceit behind the world, which is that basically every couple of hundred years, a meteorite or comet shower passes, dropping — I believe the technical term Neal uses is “magic space dust.”
 Dropping magic space dust on our planet, which is used to power the spells in the fantasy and the technology in the sci-fi world, but for us, we’ve just never known it was good for anything.
 It’s like the Comanche riding horses over giant amounts of oil in Oklahoma.
 We never made the connection.

 Enchanted Rock itself is a giant meteor strike from an event related to this comet passing.
-Neal, because Neal is Neal, has a program in Mathematica which lists every piece of cometary magic space dust that has landed on earth since 10,000 B.C.
+Neal, because Neal is Neal, has a program in Mathematica which lists every piece of cometary magic space dust that has landed on earth since 10,000 BCE.
 You can chart it, because of course he does.
 That’s the pleasure of working with Neal.

 GamesBeat: To be clear again, there’s an audio drama that’s finished.
 There are pieces of an ARG out there in the world, but not finished?
 And an unfinished AR application.